team-telnyx/telnyx-webrtc-ios/README.md

         }
 ```

 3. When callee answers an outgoing call : Use `provider.reportOutgoingCall(with: callKitUUID, connectedAt:nil)` to report a connected outgoing call.
-This informs callKit about what time an outgoing call went active.
+This provides the time when the outgoing call goes to active to callKit.
 ```Swift
         if let provider = self.callKitProvider,
             let callKitUUID = self.callKitUUID {